News and Articles

-The current vintage, 2013 Bannockburn Pinot Noir caught the attention of Robert Parker's Wine Advocate, being awarded 91+ points in December 2014:
+The 2013 Bannockburn Pinot Noir caught the attention of Robert Parker's Wine Advocate, being awarded 91+ points in December 2014:

 "Medium to deep ruby-purple coloured, the 2013 Bannockburn Pinot Noir has a lovely perfume of rose hips and violets with meaty nuances over a good core of red and black cherries plus a waft of cedar.
 Medium bodied and just a little woody at this youthful stage, it offers a great core of red berry flavours and a long satiny finish."

 Now, after a further two years of bottle age to allow the wine to settle, integrate and blossom, this Pinot is singing!
-Available to purchase here.
+Unfortunately all sold out, the 2014 Vintage is Available to purchase here.